Hasan Masood

 Hasan Masood (born December 16, 1962) is a Bangladeshi actor.
 He is also a former journalist and military officer.

-Early life
+Early life and education

 Masood was born in Barisal, but he was brought up in the city of Dhaka.
 He completed his SSC from BAF Shaheen College Dhaka and his HSC from the Government Titumir College in Dhaka.
+Hasan has been singing from an early age and he had completed a 5-year course on Nazrul Sangeet from Chhayanaut.

 Career

-Hasan has been singing from an early age and he had completed a 5-year course on Nazrul Sangeet from Chhayanaut.
 Hasan joined the Bangladesh Army in 1983 and commissioned from 11 BMA long course on 21 December 1984 in the corps of infantry and retired as a captain in 1992.
 He then worked as a sports correspondent at The New Nation and later in 1995, at The Daily Star, and was also a correspondent of world service in the Bengali affiliate of the British Broadcasting Corporation from February 2004 to 2008.